Menu

 Tourists are only allowed to visit and interact with habituated mountain gorilla families.
 Habituation is a gradual process through which the gorillas get used to the presence of humans.
 This allows people to visit the gorillas without affecting their daily lives or natural behaviour.

-Although the gorillas are habituated, the Rwanda Development Board and the Uganda Wildlife Authority enforce rules governing how tourists can interact with the animals.
+Although the gorillas are habituated, the Rwanda Development Board and the Uganda Wildlife Authority enforce strict rules governing how tourists can interact with the animals.
 The following are for the safety and wellbeing of the gorillas and tourists and are considered non-negotiable:

 • Your group is allowed a maximum of one hour with the gorillas.